-In response to Mr. Grant's question of what the recommended months of reserve is and advise if the Board should look into fee increase in a few years, Renee Milano, Budget Manager, responded that it is important to note that the fund condition expenditures are projected as fully expended, this is as if the Board were to fully utilize all expenditure authority.
+In response to Mr. Grant's question of what the recommended months of reserve is and advise if the Board should look into fee increase in a few years, Renee Milano, Budget Manager, responded that it is important to note that the fund condition expenditures are projected as fully expended, as if the Board will fully utilize all of its expenditure authority.
 There is usually a reversion amount, but those projections are relatively high.
-In reserve it is recommended to have 12 to 13 months.
+It is recommended to have 12 to 13 months in reserve.